Estuary Guardians Mandurah

 Estuary Guardians was established in 2015 by John Tonkin College students & teachers - working with rescue, research, business and schools, to encourage people to look after Mandurah’s dolphins and environment.
 It has since evolved into a community driven group - incorporating Mandurah Volunteer Dolphin Rescue Group.

 Meet Mandurah's Dolphins

 Mandurah has a population of ~85 Indo-Pacific bottlenose dolphins that reside in the Peel-Harvey Estuary all year round, as well as a Dawesville Cut / coastal community of ~40.
 Learn all about them, the threats they face and how you can help them.
 Plus, download the latest edition of the Mandurah Fin Book.

 News & Upcoming Events

-Estuary Guardians Mandurah hold or cohost a range of different events, including dolphin information nights, Dolphin Watch training sessions, beach / estuary clean ups, children's education sessions and social meetings.
+Estuary Guardians Mandurah cohost a range of different events, including dolphin information nights, Dolphin Watch training sessions, beach / estuary clean ups, children's education sessions and social meetings.
 We also share other events relative to Mandurah's unique environment and its wildlife.
 See what's coming up!